-THE centenary of the birth of Burns was cortially celebrated in this village.
-Upwards of forty persons ast down to dinner in Cargill's Inn, which was descrated for the occasion-Mr J. McTurk presiding, and Mr K. Walker acting as croupler.
-A grand torchlight procession was also formed, accompanied by all the instrumental bands in the village; and notwithstanding the wetness of the night, hundreds turned out and joined the procession.
-Afterwards, a large number retired to the hall, which was crowded in every part, songs and recitations from Burns were given, and everything passed off astistatedrily.
-PARTICK The centenary of Robert Burna was celebrated in this burny with the utmost enthuisam.
-By midday all the shops were closed, and in the evening upwards of one hundred gentlemen exist down to dimner in one of the rooms of the Academy.
-Provost White occupied the chair, and James Napier, Esq., F.C.S., &c., officiated as croupier.
-BLAIRGOWRIE THE centenary of Burns was celebrated here in various ways, and all successfully.
-The large dimer-party assembled in McLaren's Hotel at four o'clock, where a sumptuous banquet was prepared for them.
-The chairman delivered an address on the life and works of the poet; and various toasts, sentiments, and somes, were given by the commany.
-The soirce was held in the Mal-Barn, Hill of Blair, at seven oclock, and was attended by nearly 500 persons.
-Mr Allan Macpherson of Blairgowrie House occupied the chair.
-The Charman shortly addressed the meeting, and introduced Mosars Mitchell, Bridle, Steven, and Davie, who also addressed the audience on 'the Genius and Character," "the Poetry," and "the Songs" of Burns.
+THE centenary of the birth of Burns was cordially celebrated in this village.
+Upwards of forty persons ast down to dinner in Cargill's Inn, which was decorated for the occasion-Hr 3.
+Because the presiding and Mr K. White acting as croupler.
+A Because president of the control of the control PARTICK.

+The contenary of Robert Burns was celebrated in this burgh with the utmost enthusiasm.
+By midday all the shops were stated by the content of the content of the descination, and stated by the content of the content of the descination, and work White occupied the chair, and James Napler, Eug., Fo.S., &c., officiated as croupier.
+BLAIRGOWRIE.

+Tim centenary of Burna was celebrated here in various ways, and all successfully.
+The large dimer-party assembles in McLaren's Hotel at four o'clock, where a sumptuous banquet was prepared for them.
+The claiman delivered an address on the life and works of the poet; and various toasts, sentiments, and songs, were given by the company.
+The soirce was held in the Male-Earn, Hill of Blair, at seven oclock, and was attended by nearly 500 persons.
+Mr Allan Macpherson of Blairgowie House occupied the chair.
+The Chairman shortly addressed the meeting, and introduced Mesars Mitchell, Bridie, Steven, and Davie, who also addressed the audience on "the Genius and Character." "the Poetry." and "the Songs" of Burns.
 "The Cottar's Saturday Night" was also given as a distinct reading.
-Several other parties were held in the neighbourhood, at all of which the entertainment was conducted with order and respecta- ROTHESAY.

-The Burns' Contenary was here celebrated by a grand concert and ball in the Victoria Hall, which was very largely attended.
-The brethren of the St John's Lodge of Freemasons commemorated the day by a supper in Mr Grieve's Hotel-Mr Robert Crawford, R.W.M., in the chair.
+Several other parties were held in the neighbourhood, at all of which the entertainment was conducted with order and respectability.
+ROTHESAY The Burns' Centenary was here celebrated by a grand concert and ball in the Victoria Hall, which was very largely attended.
+The brethren of the St John's Lodge of Freemasson commemorated the day by a supper in Mr Grieve's Hotel-Mr Robert Crawford, R.W.M., in the chair.
 GOUROCK.

-The centenary was celebrated by a dinner in Mr Paton's Hel-Mr John Kilpatrick in the chair.
+True centenary was celebrated by a dinner in Mr Paton's Hotel-Mr John Klipatrick in the chair.
 "The Memory of Robert Burns" and other toasts were given.
 The evening was a very happy one.
+HELENSBURGH.

-HELENSBURGH Abour six o'clock, on Tuesday evening, upwards of 100 gentlemen of the burgh met in the queen's Hotel (Mr Williamson's) to dinner.
-Provost Drysdale occupied the chair; and the duties of croupier were ably dischanged by J. Martin, Eag, factor to Sir James Colquboun, of Luss.
-Numerous tossts, appropriate to the memorable occasion, accompanied by some able speeches, were given throughout the course of the evening, and were heartily responded to.
+About six o'clock, on Tuesday evening, upwards of 100 gentlemen of the burgh met in the Queen's Hotel (Nr Williamson's) to dinner.
+Provost Dryadale occupied the chair; and the duties of croupier were ably discharged by J. Martin, Eeg., factor to Sir James Colquboun, of Loss.
+Numerous toasts, appropriate to the memorable occasion, accompanied by some able speeches, were given throughout the course of the evening, and were heartly responded to.
 TROON.